CodeProSpecialist/Billionaire-Strategy-Multi-Brain-Neural-Trading-Engine/README.md

 ## Third-Party Libraries and Attributions

 The following third-party program libraries are used by this software.
 Each library is the property of its respective copyright holders and authors, and is used here under the terms of its own upstream license.
 Their inclusion does not imply endorsement of this software by the library authors.
-This attribution list is provided to satisfy the Lennox GNU program license requirement that program library names be referenced together with their respective copyright holders and authors.
+This attribution list is provided to satisfy the Linux GNU program license requirement that program library names be referenced together with their respective copyright holders and authors.

 Only the third-party libraries actually imported by `billionaire_strategy_buy_lowest_price_stock_market_robot.py` are listed.
 Python standard-library modules (`os`, `sys`, `time`, `json`, `csv`, `logging`, `threading`, `datetime`, `math`, `pickle`, `sqlite3`, `random`, `concurrent.futures`, `collections`, `importlib.metadata`, `subprocess`, `shutil`, etc.) are part of the Python distribution and are not repeated here.